-The house is built in a residential area in the north of Timisoara, Romania.
-Nearby, there is another house I designed 13 years ago, which develops the same idea of a „house on a houseâ€.
-It has to do with a social phenomena typical also for Italy and Greece, where young members of the family live with the parents and.
-This coexistence was sincerely expressed in both cases: the „young house†on the „old oneâ€.
+The house is situated in a residential area in the north of Timisoara, Romania.
+Nearby, there is another house I designed 13 years ago, which develops the same idea of a "house on a house."
+It has to do with a social phenomenon typical in Italy and Greece, where young family members live with their parents.
+This coexistence was sincerely expressed in both cases: the "young house" on the "old one."

-The house is built in a residential area in the north of Timisoara, Romania.
-Nearby, there is another house I designed 13 years ago, which develops the same idea of a „house on a houseâ€.
-It has to do with a social phenomena typical also for Italy and Greece, where young members of the family live with the parents and.
-This coexistence was sincerely expressed in both cases: the „young house†on the „old oneâ€.
+The house is situated in a residential area in the north of Timisoara, Romania.
+Nearby, there is another house I designed 13 years ago, which develops the same idea of a "house on a house."
+It has to do with a social phenomenon typical in Italy and Greece, where young family members live with their parents.
+This coexistence was sincerely expressed in both cases: the "young house" on the "old one."

-More than that, this juxtaposition has to do with a public/private dialectics.
-Stone solid walls „defend†and close a little the private area.
-In AB house, this character of fence house is equilibrated by the subtraction of a typical traditional „grey†space of public/private interaction at the entrance.
-Behind the house, the theme of intermediary it is represented by the patio and the covered terrace, „the outside eating roomâ€.
+Moreover, this juxtaposition involves a public/private dialectic.
+The solid stone walls "defend" and enclose the private area to some extent.
+In the AB house, this fenced character is balanced by the subtraction of a typical traditional "grey" space for public/private interaction at the entrance.
+Behind the house, the theme of intermediacy is represented by the patio and the covered terrace, "the outside eating room."

-Inside the house there is a two direction topology: the horizontal one, of the parents area, which embraces also the patio; and the vertical one which juxtaposes the spaces of the „two housesâ€.
-This juxtaposition is happening on the living room area, where a typical “raum-plan†pattern is developed.
+Inside the house, there is a two-directional topology: the horizontal one, representing the parents' area, which also embraces the patio, and the vertical one that juxtaposes the spaces of the "two houses."
+This juxtaposition occurs in the living room area, where a typical "raum-plan" pattern is developed.

-The living room is developed as a “theatreâ€, you can observe it from different levels.
-There is also a private part, on the first floor, like the “women’s room †in traditional oriental dwellings, a space from where you can observe but you are not observed.
-It is a space for a future library, a space for smoking.
+The living room is designed as a "theatre," observable from different levels.
+There is also a private part on the first floor, resembling the "women's room" in traditional Oriental dwellings—a space where one can observe without being observed.
+It serves as a future library and a smoking area.

 Architect: Vlad Gaivoronschi